Absolutely. And Research Shows It.

 U.S. seniors use the Internet more than their younger counterparts and are the fastest growing sector of the PC-purchasing public.
 And according to Pew Research, four out of ten seniors now own smartphones, which is more than double than in 2013.
 And the rate of online adoption also increases with wealth.

 The report also shows that around nine-in-ten seniors with annual household income above $75,000 go online or have high-speed internet at home.
+These are your high net worth donors and prospects!
 These numbers drop quite a bit with those having an income of less than $30,000.
 College graduates are far more likely than those with high school education to use the internet or have high-speed online access.

-Obviously, seniors also hold the majority of the wealth in the U.S. and are your main market.
+Obviously, seniors also hold the majority of the wealth in the U.S. and are your target planned giving donors and prospects.
 As they migrate to the Net, you should be there to “meet them there” with online marketing tools such as planned giving websites and landing pages.

 The article titled Seniors and the Online Revolution is a must read.
 It’s old but still very relevant.